The Gold Coast is indeed the definition of PARADISE! (I promise I’m not just saying that because I was born here 😉).

-In my opinion, renting a car is by far going to be your best option to reach all of the spots on this Gold Coast itinerary.
+In my opinion, renting a car is by far going to be your best option to reach all of the spots on the Gold Coast.

-Driving a car in Gold Coast is very safe and the road rules are very straight forward.
+Driving a car on the Gold Coast is very safe and the road rules are very straight forward.
 If you’re an American or European, do note that we drive on the left-hand side of the road in Australia so this might take a few hours to get used to.

 I always use Rentalcars.com to search and book car rentals in Gold Coast as they offer the best rates.

 Public buses and trams run frequently along the Gold Coast Highway which is another good option for getting around if you decide to not rent a car.

 I recommend purchasing a Go Card from the ‘Hub convenience store’ at the Gold Coast Airport when you arrive or from any 7 Eleven stores on the Gold Coast.

 It costs $10 AUD to purchase a Go Card and you will also need to top it up with around $20 – $30 which should be enough to cover your transport for 3 days on the Gold Coast.

 It’s as easy as tapping on and tapping off with your Go Card when riding on the buses or trams on the Gold Coast.
 A handy tool to use when traveling on public transport is the Translink Journey Planner.

 If you don’t have a Go Card, it’s possible to purchase paper tickets on board public transport, however, you will end up paying around 30% more for each journey.